stonepros/stone/doc/rados/operations/bluestore-migration.rst

 then you can instead do::

   OLDHOST=<existing-cluster-host-to-offload>
-  ceph osd crush unlink $OLDHOST default
+  stone osd crush unlink $OLDHOST default

 where "default" is the immediate ancestor in the CRUSH map.
 (For smaller clusters with unmodified configurations this will normally be "default", but it might also be a rack name.)
 You should now see the host at the top of the OSD tree output with no parent::

-  $ bin/ceph osd tree
+  $ bin/stone osd tree
   ID CLASS WEIGHT  TYPE NAME     STATUS REWEIGHT PRI-AFF -5             0 host oldhost
   10   ssd 1.00000     osd.10        up  1.00000 1.00000